Ken Trump is one of the most widely quoted U.S. school security experts:

 Ken also understands what journalists need because he worked as a freelance reporter and producer at the local ABC affiliate in Market #18.
 He meets deadlines, comes to the table with extensive original research, and practices the art of quotes and sound bites.
 He travels with his own IFB and electronic tools that make it easy to work with him in a digital environment.

-You can hear Ken on ABC Radio News, ABC Sam Donaldson Show, CBS Radio, CNN Radio, National Public Radio News, All Things Considered (NPR), Voice of America, American Family Radio, BBC News (London), German Public Radio, Red FM (Ireland), and more.
+Ken has been heard on ABC Radio News, ABC Sam Donaldson Show, CBS Radio, CNN Radio, National Public Radio News, All Things Considered (NPR), Voice of America, American Family Radio, BBC News (London), German Public Radio, Red FM (Ireland), and more.

 Online and in Print

 Ken’s insights have been included in USA Today, The Wall Street Journal, The New York Times, The Los Angeles Times, Education Week, Christian Science Monitor, Time Magazine, The Huffington Post, The Associated Press, Gannett News Service, Newhouse News Service, Scripps Howard News Service, The Times (London), Agence France Presse, the top 50 daily U.S. newspapers, and more.

 Watch Ken Trump’s live interviews from Chardon, Ohio, following the Feb.
 2012 school shooting at Chardon High School: